UCSBCarpentry/2022-04-14-ucsb-openrefine/_episodes/05-clustering.md

 >4.
 Try changing the clustering method being used - which ones work well?
 {: .challenge}

->## Challenge: Clean up 2 variables (`DOAJ_big`)
+>## Challenge: Reconciling choices (`DOAJ_big`)
 >
 > Let's clean up a bit the larger dataset, the `DOAJ_big` file.
-> * You can also eliminate redundant values in the 'Permanent article identifiers' column.
+> * You can manually eliminate redundant values in the 'Permanent article identifiers' column.
 How few of these values can you get to?
 > * There are several publishers that appear to be the same organization.
 Combine them.
 How many publishers did you start with?
 How many are left after cleaning?
 >
 > > ## Solution